-Fortunately, thanks to a series of drug combinations that keeps the virus in check, people with HIV lead normal lives and operate mostly under normal risk factors which means that they may live as long as anyone else.
+Fortunately, thanks to a series of drug combinations that keeps the virus in check, people with HIV live normal lives and operate mostly under normal risk factors, meaning they may live as long as anyone else.

-However, this all depends on taking the medications on a regular basis.
-However the number of new HIV cases has dropped precipitously since the late 1980s which means that getting life insurance with HIV is now possible.
+However, this all depends on taking the medications regularly.
+However, the number of new HIV cases has dropped precipitously since the late 1980s, so getting life insurance with HIV is now possible.

 Astounding HIV Statistics in the United States

-HIV and AIDS is not only a persistent problem in the United States but also in many other countries across the globe.
-And while great progress has been made to prevent and treat this ailment, there’s still a lot that needs to be done.
+HIV and AIDS are not only a persistent problem in the United States but also in many other countries across the globe.
+And while great progress has been made to prevent and treat this ailment, a lot still needs to be done.

-According to a recent research, it is estimated that about 1.1 million individuals in the United States are currently living with HIV, while 15% of this number are not aware they are infected.
-And of the total population that is living with the virus, close to half are virally suppressed, and in the year 2016, there were about 40,000 HIV diagnoses.
+According to recent research, it is estimated that about 1.1 million individuals in the United States are currently living with HIV, while 15% of this number are unaware they are infected.
+And of the total population living with the virus, close to half are virally suppressed, and in 2016, there were about 40,000 HIV diagnoses.

-In the year 2016, it was also found that the Southern states were responsible for more than half of all new diagnoses made in the United States despite comprising only 38% of the total U.S. population.
-Despite comprising only 12% of the entire population, African Americans made up to 44% of the total HIV diagnoses made in 2016.
+In 2016, it was also found that the Southern states were responsible for more than half of all new diagnoses made in the United States despite comprising only 38% of the total U.S. population.
+Despite comprising only 12% of the entire population, African Americans made up 44% of the total HIV diagnoses in 2016.

 Compare life insurance quotes and save!

-In the year 2016, it was also found that bisexual and gay men accounted for more than 83% of the total HIV diagnoses among males despite comprising less than 5% of the entire male population.
-Close to a quarter of the total HIV infected population in the U.S. is women, with 19% of the total diagnoses being accounted by women.
+In 2016, it was also found that bisexual and gay men accounted for more than 83% of the total HIV diagnoses among males despite comprising less than 5% of the entire male population.
+Nearly a quarter of the total HIV-infected population in the U.S. is women, with 19% of the total diagnoses being accounted for by women.
 Most of the infections were attributed to injection drug use and heterosexual sex.

 Why is it a Challenge for HIV Patients to Get Life Insurance?

-For people living with the HIV virus, getting a life insurance cover is not the only challenge they face.
-For many years, most of the people who have been diagnosed with HIV and AIDS have been discriminated against, particularly because this disease is largely associated with homosexuality.
+For people living with HIV, getting a life insurance cover is not the only challenge they face.
+For many years, most people diagnosed with HIV and AIDS have been discriminated against, particularly because this disease is largely associated with homosexuality.

-And although homosexuals are currently being accepted in the community, there still exists some stigma towards these individuals.
-Whether in terms of life insurance, employment, or daily activities, HIV patients often have to deal with a lot of discrimination.
+And although homosexuals are currently being accepted in the community, some stigma still exists toward these individuals.
+Whether in terms of life insurance, employment, or daily activities, HIV patients often have to deal with discrimination.

-Another reason why it could be a challenge for HIV patients to get life insurance is due to the fact that even after diagnoses, close to half of these individuals do not receive the proper care, probably due to lack of access to the right medical facilities, lack of information, or minimal awareness.
+Another reason why it could be a challenge for HIV patients to get life insurance is that even after diagnoses, close to half of these individuals do not receive the proper care, probably due to lack of access to the right medical facilities, lack of information, or minimal awareness.

 And while life insurance policies and government-funded programs could be available, very few patients can access it.